Henry Jennings: Plate Fleet raids of November 1715

 By the time Jennings arrived in Florida in early 1716, most of the treasure from the 1715 Treasure Fleet had already been returned to Havana after collection by Indian divers.
 However, Jennings found the rest awaiting shipment on the beach in a lightly guarded fort at Palma de Ayz, possibly close to Vero Beach.
-Jennings' first recorded act of piracy took place when, with three vessels and 150-300 men, his fleet ambushed the Spanish salvage camp.
+Jennings's first recorded act of piracy took place when, with three vessels and 150–300 men, his fleet ambushed the Spanish salvage camp.
 The nucleus of the pirate force was a group of English ex-privateers: Jennings, Charles Vane (on the Bersheba), Samuel Bellamy, Benjamin Hornigold, and Edward England.
 When Jennings and his men raided the storehouses, they forced the retreat of around 60 soldiers with superior numbers of 300 privateers, stealing about £87,500 in gold and silver, equivalent to a ten-year salary.